- Creating IB Diploma Unit Plans video

 Adding Units and Resources via Quick Add Menu

-Via your dashboard, clicking the top-left + Quick Add icon allows you to directly create a new unit, assessment task, or upload resources into an existing unit without navigating to a class.
+Clicking the top-right Quick Add (+) icon from any page allows you to create a new unit, assessment task, or upload resources into an existing unit without having to navigate to a class.

 Adding Units via the Tasks & Units tab in your class